MaiaVinicius/redis-com-client/README.md

 ### Installation

+You can either compile the redis-com-client dll yourself using Visual Studio, or use the precompiled dll and its dependencies, found in the `Precompiled DLLs` folder.

 Copy the dll and its dependencies to a directory somewhere the application pool of your classic ASP application has rights.
 Then register the main redis-com-client.dll.
 The COM+ dll is 64 bit, so it requires the 64-bit regasm.exe to install.

 `%SystemRoot%\Microsoft.NET\Framework64\v4.0.30319\regasm redis-com-client.dll /tlb:redis-com-client.tlb /codebase`

-Again, make sure the application pool for your ASP site has rights to the directory that contains the dll.
+Again, make sure the application pool for your ASP site has rights to the directory that contains the dll, and that the depedencies are next to the redis-com-client.dll.

 ### Usage